arseniy899/inf_sem_2_c/README.md

 ### What is this repository for? ###
 Solves of 20 issues on C-language ver.99
 ### Running code ###
 All the code was tested using Microsoft Visual Studio 2015 update 3.
-If you want to use in another compiler, starnge behaviour can occur.
+If you want to use in another compiler, strange behavior can occur.
 ### Contribution guidelines ###
 Writing code
 Testing